Maritime Transport Act 1994

 You could also call this:

-"What the Director considers when deciding to suspend or cancel a maritime document"
+"How the Director decides to suspend or add conditions to a maritime document"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.